 Verifying Integration and Results

-Now that you’ve configured your GitHub Actions workflow, you can verify the integration by pushing code to GitHub and reviewing the code analysis results using the SonarQube dashboard.
+Now that you’ve configured your GitHub Actions workflow, you can verify the integration by pushing code to GitHub and reviewing the code analysis results using the SonarQube Server dashboard.

-To trigger the execution of your GitHub Actions workflow, push your changes to the main branch.
+branch.
 Navigate to your GitHub repo’s Actions tab and click on the latest workflow run to view the execution status.

-Notice that the quality gate status check shows as PASSED
+Notice that the quality gate status check shows as PASSED.

-You can view code analysis results and details of the quality gate checks using the SonarQube dashboard.
+You can view code analysis results and details of the quality gate checks using the SonarQube Server dashboard.

 It shows the quality gate status, new code metrics, and overall code metrics.